Devnkit/HR-DASHBOARD/README.md

 3. Tech Stack
 The dashboard was built using the following tools and technologies:

-🖥️ Power BI Desktop – Main data visualization platform used for report creation.
+🖥️ Power BI Desktop
-🛠️ Power Query – Data transformation and cleaning layer for reshaping and preparing the data.
+🛠️ Power Query
-📊 DAX (Data Analysis Expressions) – Used for calculated measures, KPIs, dynamic filtering, and conditional logic.
+📊 DAX (Data Analysis Expressions)
-🔗 Data Model – Relationships established among tables (employees, job roles, departments, satisfaction levels, etc.) to enable cross-filtering and aggregation.
+🔗 Data Model

 4. Data Source
 The primary dataset used is the IBM HR Analytics Employee Attrition & Performance dataset, publicly available on platforms like Kaggle.